 Co-author of the "Federalist Papers"

 The other great accomplishment of this time was his writing of the Federalist Papers, a series of essays printed in New York newspapers, written to convince people to ratify the then-new Constitution used by America today.
 He was not the only one to write these essays, as many of them were also written by James Madison and John Jay.
-Nonetheless, Hamilton did write a majority of the Federalist Papers, and he deserves the lion's share of the credit for their success.
+Nonetheless, Hamilton did write a majority of the Federalist Papers, and he and Madison deserve the lion's share of the credit for their success.
 When the United States Supreme Court later heard disputes over how to interpret the Constitution, the court's decisions often supported their interpretation with a quote from the Federalist Papers.
 In fact, the Federalist Papers have been cited over 300 times in the decisions of the U. S. Supreme Court - more than any other source.

 George Washington